andrewlamm/learning-the-express-way/CONTRIBUTING.md

 ## Contributing Code

 Want to take it to your own hands and fix the bug or implement your suggestion?
 This step-by-step guide will help aid you through this process.
 Firstly, create a [fork](https://github.com/superandybean/learning-the-express-way/fork) of this repository to access and edit the code.
 After you're finished, create a pull request [here](https://github.com/superandybean/learning-the-express-way/compare).
 In the pull request, please add specific details of what you changed/fixed, such as documentation changes, bug fixes, or enhancements, and also provide screenshots if necessary.
-A [template]() is provided to help guide you through this and will ensure that your pull request will be as specific as possible.
 Additionally, when creating your request, be sure to tag it under the appropriate tag.

 ## Submitting a Lesson